ducminhgd/blog/README.md

 # Blog and Note

-This repository for my personal blog and note, something that I can use as my TIL notes.
+This repository for my personal blog